2017 Google Local Search Ranking Factors

-Since Google rolled out its 3-pack local SERP listings, a significant number of local businesses have experienced less visibility and steep drop in their website traffic.
-While Google is constantly changing the way it gathers and displays local search data, there are certain factors that now play a prominent role in local ranking.
+Since Google rolled out its 3-pack local SERP listings, a significant number of local businesses have experienced less visibility and a steep drop in their website traffic.
+While Google is continuously changing the way it gathers and displays local search data, there are specific factors that now play a prominent role in local ranking.
 We’ve put together a short list to help you make sense of recent local search ranking changes and adjust your local SEO strategy.

-Search is shifting and with “mobile first” approach, Google has been making changes to address changing behavior.
-In addition, Google drives revenue through its AdWords platform and limiting local SERP results to 3-pack is an opportunity to sell more ads.
+Search is shifting, and with “mobile first” approach, Google has been making changes to address changing behavior.
+Also, Google drives revenue through its AdWords platform and limiting local SERP results to 3-pack is an opportunity to sell more ads.
 Given the recent changes, it will get harder to get into the organically driven local packs, so businesses will need to pay to get into local packs.

 For businesses relying on local foot traffic, local SEO has always been an important factor.
-With recent changes, real time date captured from users’ devices has started to play a bigger role in local search ranking.
+With recent changes, real-time data captured from users’ devices has started to play a more prominent role in local search ranking.
 Local SEO is much more competitive now since it uses data that can’t be easily manipulated.
 For example, request for driving directions is now a ranking factor.
 With Google shifting to device footprint rather than IP identifier, it is critical that driving directions should come from unique machines and unique users.
 Driving directions should also be from a mix of mobile and desktop searches.

-Device data can also be used to address local SEO spam such as disproportional number of fake reviews for a business.
-For example, if driving directions logs signals contradict review-based signals, it is a clear indication that a significant number of reviews are fake and Google can take action to penalize a business for “Review Spam.”
+Device data can also be used to address local SEO spam such as a disproportional number of fake reviews for a business.
+For example, if driving directions logs signals contradict review-based signals, it is a clear indication that a large number of online reviews are fake and Google can take action to penalize a business for “Review Spam.”

 By adding more weight to proximity, Google has done a good thing for the little guys.
 Before, the biggest players with very-well optimized listings dominated the local results everywhere in the city.
 Now, smaller local businesses are given the chance to rank in the local pack within the smaller radius around their business location.
 A business can still show up in local searches everywhere in the city but now they will have to pay to do so.

-Like before, links still matter but quality of links and their local flavor plays a bigger role in ranking.
+Like before, links still matter but the quality of links and their local flavor plays a bigger role in ranking.
 A business with a small number of highly localized quality backlinks now has a potential of outranking a business with a large number of generic backlinks.
-In addition, local citations as well as consistency of local citations are important link signals, but quality is more important than quantity.
+In addition, local citations, as well as the consistency of local citations, are important link signals, but quality is more important than quantity.

-User feedback such as Google reviews and other third party reviews (Yelp, Angie’s List, BBB) reflects user experience with a business.
-Positive reviews should boost local search ranking provided they can get pass “review spam” filters.
-Google also captures click-through rates and phone calls if they are triggered from a mobile device.
+User feedback such as Google reviews and other third-party reviews (Yelp, Angie’s List, BBB) reflects user experience with a business.
+Positive reviews should boost local search ranking provided they can get past “review spam” filters.
+Google also captures click-through rates and phone calls if they are triggered by a mobile device.
 For those who are interested, these data points are available in Google Search Console and GMB Insight.

-A first class user experience with Google Search matters.
+A first-class user experience with Google Search matters.
 Google can capture device GPS data and use it for ranking and personalized local search results to improve user preference.
 For example, Google has a local history setting in Google Map app.
 When turned on, Google will create a private map by tracking your movement through logged-in devices.
-In order to create this map, Google will regularly obtain location data from devices where you have enabled Location History, including when you’re not using a specific Google product such as Google Maps.
+To create this map, Google will regularly obtain location data from devices where you have enabled Location History, including when you’re not using a specific Google product such as Google Maps.

 Google Location History feature can be turned off whenever a user like, but this doesn’t delete any previous activity.
 If certain businesses are reflected in your Google Location History, they will rank higher in your device specific searches since Google wants to personalize your search experience.